 As an adult, where we live now, we don't have much outdoor space.
-I'm sure it's more than a lot of families have though and I'm determined to make the most of every centimetre.
-I don't want my kids to miss out on having some outside freedom to tinker about in and to be able to discover and learn through play!
-Having a small backyard is a challenge, but Ikea makes it easy (they are not paying me to say that, I just love Ikea for ideas).
+So we're determined to make the most of every centimetre.
+I don't want my kids to miss out on having some outside freedom to tinker about and to discover and learn through play.
+Having a small backyard is a challenge, but Ikea makes it easy.

 On one side of our house we have a small walkway which is about 1.5m wide.
 Here's what we did to turn it into a little area for the kids to play.